new-church/sc-www/content/resources/links/_index.md

 - [Free spiritual e-learning](https://www.swedenborg-openlearning.org.uk/free-spiritual-e-learning/) online courses offered by the Swedenborg Open Learning Centre (UK, previously New Church College).
 These new courses are especially adapted for public use based on modules previously used to train ordination students.
 One option for studying these online introductory and further study courses in Swedenborgian thought, is through online personal tutoring.
 - [Regeneration, Spiritual Growth](http://www.swedenborg.com/emanuel-swedenborg/explore/regeneration) _Regeneration_ is the word Swedenborg uses to describe our growth as spiritual beings - a process of being _created anew_ as spiritual people bound for heaven.
 He describes regeneration as a three-step process, one that begins with self-reflection, turning towards a better inner life, deepening our understanding, and finally focusing on the regeneration of our will and affections.
 - [A Daily Spiritual Practice Based on Swedenborg's Rules of Life](https://swedenborg.com/daily-spiritual-practice-based-swedenborgs-rules-life) - according to James Lawrence, Swedenborg's "Rules of Life" incorporates the essence of two popular Christian spirituality practices, _Lectio Divina_ and the Ignatian _Examen_.
+- [The Sower, Swedenborg teaching resources on each bible book](https://swedenborgdigitallibrary.org/sower/sntc.htm) bible stories and their inner meaning study guide.

 ### Videos